 Usually, the plaintiff will attach the complaint to another document known as a summons.
 An officer of the court will deliver the complaint and the summons to the defendant.
 This step is formally known as service of process.
 The summons will provide the defendant with basic background information about the case and where it is being brought.
 It also will notify the defendant of the deadline for filing an answer and warn the defendant that the court will enter a default judgment against them if they do not file an answer.

 If the defendant is not personally available to receive service, state or federal procedural rules provide alternative options.
-The plaintiff may be able to arrange for service on someone living with the defendant, or they may be able to publish notice of the lawsuit in a newspaper if the defendant cannot be found.
-If you are suing a company, you can arrange for service on an agent whom the company has designated for this role, or on another appropriate officer of the corporation.
+The plaintiff may be able to arrange for service on someone living with the defendant, for example, or they may be able to publish notice of the lawsuit in a newspaper if the defendant cannot be found.

 Answering the Complaint